maxtkc/mvths-wiki/docs/001-simple-circuit.rst

 A circuit is simply a series of components connected in a way that current can flow from the positive terminal on a voltage source to the negative terminal on a voltage source.
 One of the simplest examples of a circuit is one designed to light an LED.
+Test

 Exercise:
 ~~~~~~~~~